driessenslucas/researchproject/README.md

 ## Credits

-I would like to thank my coach and supervisor, [Gevaert Wouter](wouter.gevaert@howest.be) for his guidance and support throughout this research project.
+I am immensely grateful to my coach and supervisor, [Gevaert Wouter](wouter.gevaert@howest.be), for his guidance and clever insights that significantly shaped the course of this research project.
+In addition to his invaluable assistance during the project, I would also like to extend my thanks for the enjoyable courses he delivered during my time at Howest.

 ## Sources and Inspiration